White-Whale-Defi-Platform/whale-flashloan-tools/README.md

 # whale-flashloan-tools

-This repository contains a bunch of different assets to enable flash loans on Terra as a composable piece in a grander Defi strategy.
+This repository different assets to enable flash loans on Terra as a composable piece in a grander DeFi strategy.

 Initially starting with just one flash loan starter package the hope is this repo will grow with community input to encompass many different open-source tools to enable cashflow generation using flash loan capability as a source of liquidity.

 We have other contracts and script internally which aren't quite ready for public consumption yet so as time goes on the team will contribute more of our internal thought up strategies for the various protocols.

+For a full overview on flash loans, the payload structures needed as well as some helpful resources head to the [White Whale Docs](https://white-whale-defi-platform.github.io/docs/protocol/Flash-Loans/Flash_Loans/)

 ### What are Flashloans